Lesson 1: From support requests to tickets

 Try it yourself: Assigning a ticket to yourself

 - Open the ticket you created, then click the down arrow next to the Assignee field and select your name.
 Alternatively, to save searching for your name, click take it next to the Assignee field.

 - You can also set the Type and Priority fields.
 Each are drop-down lists with pre-defined options.
 Set Type to Problem and Priority to Normal.

 After a ticket is assigned to an agent, they'll work to solve the ticket and ensure that the customer is happy.
 Some tickets can be solved with a simple standard response for a common issue such as resetting a password.
-Other issues that are more complex may require research, collaborating with other agents or people within your company, or gathering more information from the customer.
+Other issues that are more complex may require research, collaboration with other agents or people within your company, or gathering more information from the customer.

 On the next page you'll see the typical journey a ticket takes from arriving in Zendesk Support to being solved.

 Each ticket has a life cycle.
 In other words, the stages it goes through as it arrives in Zendesk Support until it is solved.